api-platform/docs/core/extensions.md

 # Extensions

-API Platform Core provides a system to extend queries on items and collections.
+API Platform provides a system to extend queries on items and collections.

 Extensions are specific to Doctrine and Elasticsearch-PHP, and therefore, the Doctrine ORM / MongoDB ODM support or the Elasticsearch reading support must be enabled to use this feature.
 If you use custom providers it's up to you to implement your own